 Rotate the mode thumb switch down to the bottom - Because motors whir moving parts, VTR is the next thirsty mode to disable power hungry options in.
 You may have to remove and replace the battery again.
 The tape reset should be smartly cycling with each battery reconnect now.
-If you have the ability to, connect the AC port under the battery to the mains adapter.
+If you have the ability to, connect the mains adapter to the AC power port right under the battery, it has an attached rubber cover.
 Slowly engage power options.
 Test fast forward and rewind, before trying playback.
 This will also help remove any take-up reel slack which may be causing a jam.

 Only after ALL of these steps complete satisfactorily, do I attempt to eject the tape, by first fast forwarding and rewinding completely, before EVER opening the compartment door to trigger the eject sequence!
 This helps ensure that the tape is not wound around the capstan or idle wheel, which would prevent a clean eject.

 Sometimes the door is open and the tape compartment carriage is up in the ejected position but the tape cassette still won't lift out.

 If you are in luck, the drive pinion hasn't wound a thick double spiral of tape like winding a bobbin.